 Objective 1: I will employ semi-structured interview methodology to elucidate details about farmer’s individual resistance management practices.
 Questions in these interviews will ask about various aspects of farmer perspectives, knowledges, and values related to insect pest and weed resistance, which will later be used to understand how farmers construct their management plans from their own meaning-making practices.
 Interview methodology has a long history in social science, specifically the fields of anthropology and sociology, and has been used to complement network studies in past research11.
 It is not a method that is traditionally applied to the topic of resistance management, which is a novel element to this approach.

-Objective 2: The way that this QNA method works is through an interview methodology known as concentric circle methodology (CCM).
+Objective 2: The way that this QNA method works is through a survey tool and interview methodology known as concentric circle methodology (CCM).
 It is utilized as an interactive tool that allows the survey respondent to actively construct a mental model of their own social network in front of the researcher1.
-Interactivity and active construction will produce a “subjective network map” that functions as the “ego-network” for each individual participant.
-The researcher can use these maps to detect any patterns between farmer’s mental models, and whether there are any influential actors that exist across their ego networks 9.
+The researcher first administers a network survey to gather data on a subject's network relationships and communication patterns, and then follows up with an interview to ask more open-ended questions about those patterns of communication and relationships.
+The researcher can constructs an ego network map to model an actor's subjective network map, and can use this to understand if any influential actors that exist across their ego networks 9.
 Influence of certain actors in these embedded networks should become apparent if multiple individual farmers describe social ties to the same knowledge source, and significant patterns that are apparent across different mental models can suggest insights into how farmers think about resistance management.
-Other interview questions pertaining to the nature of relationships between farmers and their contacts can also be asked through this active construction technique, and can be positioned appropriately in terms of that farmers mental model.
+Interview questions pertaining to the nature of relationships between actors and their network connections can be asked based on the subjective network map.
 In this way, the subjective network maps function as an interview tool as well as a data collection output, and can address information and knowledge exchanges simultaneously by mapping different elements of social ties1.

 Objective 1: Qualitative interview data will be analyzed using abductive analysis coding techniques12.
 This is different than traditional grounded theory techniques that seek to establish sentence-by-sentence meaning making patterns within interviews, and instead seeks out broader thematic meanings from more aggregated data.
 This is an important methodological choice, because preforming grounded theory takes an exponentially longer time table to accomplish, and treats each interview subject as their own unique extended case which involves a substantial amount of qualitative data.
 Specifically, my coding scheme will pull out the important perspectives, knowledges, and values communicated by farmers, and analyze these data to detect elements of shared experience and values, which is important for future possibilities of coordinating shared practice.